nuuuwan/news_lk3_data/README.md

 Two persons have been reported dead after a mound of earth collapsed on a house at Deiyandara, Pallewela.

-Police said two youths, both males aged 20 and 27, have died in the incident.
+Police said two youths, both males aged 20 and 27 who are residents of Denagama, have died in the incident.

+Meanwhile, another persons has been injured in the incident which had occurred last night (01) and has been admitted to the Ellewela Hospital.

+The bodies of the victims have been placed at the Ellewela Hospital while Deiyandara Police is conducting investigations.

 ◼️